bbayazit16/l2savings/README.md

 - ENS for names and profile photos
 - Etherscan, Optimistic Etherscan, Arbiscan API's
 - Pandas and Requests for average gas price data script
-- Optimism, Arbitrum, and all other teams working on scaling
+- Optimism, Arbitrum, ZkSync and all other teams working on scaling
 - Ethereum